peteroupc/peteroupc.github.io/graphics.md

 - Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.

-- Game consoles for TVs were designed for how often TVs can draw their image (nearly 60 frames per second for NTSC and 50 for PAL).
+- Game consoles for TVs were designed for how often TVs can draw their image (nearly 60 frames per second for NTSC[^63] and 50 for PAL[^64]).

 - _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^49]